 The bottom line on return shipping

-While nobody likes dealing with returns, they’re an inevitable part of the retail experience — both in-store or online.
+While nobody likes dealing with returns, they’re an inevitable part of the retail experience — both in-store and online.
 The key to success is to remember that returns are a part of the shopping experience and buyer’s journey, and should be treated with great consideration.
 It’s also a good idea to learn why customers are returning their items to help reduce future returns.
+That way you not only provide a seamless returns management process, but you also help support the environment.

 Also, you don’t want to forget about your customer’s experience with returns.
 Providing multiple ways to contact you or choosing a reliable delivery partner to help with a seamless return shipping process, will inspire brand loyalty and increase customer satisfaction — which can ultimately increase your bottom line.